Apache Beehive: History

 Version 8.1 of BEA's WebLogic Workshop includes several improvements over version 7.0.
-The previous version was focused on creating industrial-strength web services quickly, and it failed due to low adoption and use.
-For version 8.1, BEA created a whole new Integrated Development Environment (IDE), which helped programmers to develop Java EE-based applications more quickly.
-The improvements in Version 8.1 over Version 7 garnered several awards.
+The previous version focused on creating web services quickly, but saw low adoption.
+For version 8.1, BEA created a new Integrated Development Environment (IDE) designed to streamline Java EE application development.
+Version 8.1 received several industry awards for its design updates over Version 7.0.

-Although Workshop 8.1 only had limited success, the WebLogic Workshop Framework, which was developed for the 8.1 version Workshop, was recognized as a solid framework.
+Following the release of Workshop 8.1, the underlying WebLogic Workshop Framework was ported to work with other Java EE-based application servers when BEA decided to open-source the project under the purview of the Apache Software Foundation.
 In order for it to be used with other Java EE-based application servers, BEA decided to open-source the project under the purview of the Apache Software Foundation.

 The latest version of Beehive was released on December 4, 2006, and retired to Apache Attic in January 2010.

 Beehive components

 Netui Page Flows

-This is an application framework built on top of Apache Struts that allows easier tooling and automatic updating of the various Struts configuration files.
+This is an application framework built on top of Apache Struts designed to automate the updating of Struts configuration files.